* Weaker steel demand drives down steel prices

 China has pledged to cut air pollution and ordered steel mills in 28 cities to curb output, leading to tighter supplies and low inventories that helped pushed spot prices to a nine-year high at the start of this month.

-On the Dalian Commodity Exchange, raw materials prices were mixed in early trade.
+On the Dalian Commodity Exchange, raw materials prices were mixed.

 Our Standards: The Thomson Reuters Trust Principles.